MrHarrison-Reyes/PortfolioProjects/README.md

 Files: Data Cleaning Queries.sql, Nashville Housing for Data Cleaning.csv

+## TIC Caravan Insurance Predictive Model Analysis
+In this project, I was tasked to create a predictive model to determine which existing customers woul be the most likely to buy new caravan insurance from The Insurance Company (TIC).
+Using R, I evaluated several predictive models including decision tress and linear regression.
+After careful evaluatuion of the models, I determined that a random forest model would be TIC's best choise to meet their needs.
+Files: TIC data analysis.R,  TIC Predictive Analysis.pdf

 ## Finance Report
 This is my first project using Python for data analysis.
 This project focuses on exploratory data analysis of stock prices.
 I utilized Seaborn, Pandas, and Matplotlib to visualize various graphs.
 Files: Finance Report-Harrison_Reyes